The difference between software sourcing and software procurement

 - Service-level considerations

-A weighted decision matrix may be helpful in determining which of the above factors receive priority in the negotiation process.
+A weighted decision matrix may help determine which of the above factors receive priority in the negotiation process.

 Shortlist of potential suppliers